AllenInstitute/EM_aligner_python/README.md

 # EM_aligner_python
+Alignment of EM datasets.
+Builds sparse matrices from tilespecs and pointmatch collections and solves for new transforms using constrained linear least squares.
 ## Level of support
 We are planning on occasional updating this tool with no fixed schedule.
 Community involvement is encouraged through both issues and pull requests.
 ## setup